GeoMigrata/dotMigrata/README.md

 ## Simulation Flow

 1. Initialize the world with cities, factor definitions, and persons.
-    - Each City must have FactorValues for all FactorDefinitions
+    - Each City must have FactorIntensities for all FactorDefinitions
     - Persons are generated with randomized sensitivities and attributes
     - Each person (PersonBase/StandardPerson instance) is assigned to an initial city
 2. For each simulation step:
     - For each person, calculate attraction to all cities based on personal sensitivities
     - Each person independently decides whether to migrate based on attraction differences and personal willingness